Niimphu/Niimphu/README.md

   💬 ft_irc ([repo](https://github.com/Niimphu/ft_irc)) - an IRC server built to work with HexChat IRC Client | 42 | C++

-  🎮 Scorched ([repo](https://github.com/Niimphu/NewbieGameJam2023/tree/main)) - my first Game Jam, created for the Newbie Game Jam 2023 | Godot
+  🎮 Avarice ([repo](https://github.com/Niimphu/JGJ24)) - a recent entry to the Yogscast Jingle Jam that won an award! | Godot

   🐚 minishell ([repo](https://github.com/Niimphu/minishell)) - a basic terminal that replicates some of the functionality of the Bash terminal | 42 | C